trumtomte/sebbitor/README.md

 # sebbitor

-A simple texteditor in C, based on Antirez's Kilo, to scratch that itch about getting better at C and making something fun at the same time.
+A simple texteditor in C, based on _Kilo_ by Antirez, to scratch that itch about getting better at C and making something fun at the same time.